 Where to start?
 Based on SnoRiders’ annual SledTown ShowDown contest and Rider’s Choice Awards, we have prepared a list of the top best places to go snowmobiling in Saskatchewan.
 Start in these destinations and then let your sense of adventure lead you across the snowy wonderland that embraces Saskatchewan throughout the winter months.

+For two consecutive years, readers of SnoRiders voted for Hudson Bay as their SledTown ShowDown provincial champion for Saskatchewan.
 For eight consecutive years, readers of SnoRiders magazine voted Hudson Bay their Favourite Overall Snowmobiling Area in Saskatchewan.
 Why?
 Maybe it has something to do with the snow, which is consistently deep and fresh, lasting well into April.
 Or, it could be that there are 690 kilometres of maintained trails, complete with 16 modern warm-up shelters.
 Either way, Hudson Bay deserves a spot on this list of top places to ride in Saskatchewan.
 See our Hudson Bay section for more info.

+Nipawin has become a well-known starting point for snowmobiling in Saskatchewan.
+Sledders can ride for days without hitting the same trail twice.
+The territory is varied, and you can see boreal forests, hills, fields or frozen lakes all in the same trip.
+Those with a penchant for ice fishing may also want to pack their rod and reel when sledding in Nipawin as nearby Tobin Lake is one of Canada’s top fishing spots.
 Any preconceived notions one may have about the altitude in Saskatchewan will be busted when visiting Nipawin.
 Not only is this destination home to over 230 kilometres of maintained snowmobile trails, but an upscale ski resort as well.
 That should tell you enough about the terrain and snow conditions here, but if you’re still not convinced, see our Nipawin section for more information.

 Hard against the Saskatchewan-Manitoba border is Duck Mountain Provincial Park and one of the most popular places in Saskatchewan to sled.
 Duck Mountain Provincial Park has over 70 kilometres of groomed trails and warm-up shelters, with one of the busiest being the Green Lake Shelter.
 From here, sledders can head east into the park or west along the Trans-Canadian Snowmobile Trail to Kamsack.
 For more info, see our Duck Mountain Provincial Park section.

+Kelvington may be known as “Canada’s hockey factory,” but the area has managed to manufacture some notable snowmobile trails as well.
 A massive 455-kilometre web of interconnecting trails surrounds the town of Kelvington.
 The trails take riders from picturesque open farmland through the communities of Rose Valley, Wadena, Lintlaw and Kelvington and up to the lakeshore of Fishing Lake.
 Sledders can also choose to ride the premier parkland of Greenwater Provincial Park.
 See our Kelvington section for more info.